 Renowned tuba artist Sam Pilafian, B.M. ’72, joined the Frost School of Music faculty at the start of the 2012-2013 academic year.
 In addition to his private teaching, he is the faculty mentor to the Stamps Brass Quintet.
 Pilafian was named Distinguished Alumnus of the University of Miami Frost School of Music in 1996 and is perhaps best known as a founding member of the internationally renowned Empire Brass Quintet.
 Versatile in both classical and jazz realms, Pilafian has recorded and performed with the Boston Symphony Orchestra, the New York Philharmonic Orchestra, the Duke Ellington Orchestra, Lionel Hampton, and Pink Floyd.
 As a solo jazz artist, Pilafian has recorded fifteen CDs.
 He was also a member of the large brass ensemble Summit Brass.
 He is an arranger, composer and recording producer and is the coauthor of the best selling pedagogy texts “Breathing Gym” and “Brass Gym.”
 Sam Pilafian was formerly professor of music in the ASU Herberger College School of Music, having previously served for 20 years on the faculties of Boston University and their summer Tanglewood Institute.
-As a past president and chairman of the board of the International Tuba Euphonium Association, Pilafian now serves on its board of directors.
+As a past president and chairman of the board of the International Tuba Euphonium Association, Pilafian served on its board of directors.